Resources

 • How much screen time is appropriate on school days and weekends?

-How to Navigate Sleepovers and Playdates
+3. How to Navigate Sleepovers and Playdates.

 Sleepovers and playdates can introduce extra challenges, as the rules you set at home may not always apply elsewhere.
 The key is to maintain a strong relationship with your child and empower them to make responsible choices when they are away from home.

-Use this guide for advice on:
+Use the guide here for advice on:

 • Talking to other parents about rules and expectations